comsysto/akka-lab/README.md

 }
 ```

-Based on a [Akka Remote Hello-World example](http://alvinalexander.com/scala/simple-akka-actors-remote-example) we wrote a "client" and a "server" application and configured them using Typesafe Config.
+Based on an [Akka Remote Hello-World example](http://alvinalexander.com/scala/simple-akka-actors-remote-example) we wrote a "client" and a "server" application and configured them using Typesafe Config.
 One of the Actors just needs to kick off the game and then both ping-pong happily ever after.
 As the message protocol is very simple, the application is well-suited to measure Akka message latencies.
 Hence, we attached a timestamp to each message using `System#nanoTime()`.
 However, as stated in the [Javadoc of System#nanoTime()](http://docs.oracle.com/javase/7/docs/api/java/lang/System.html#nanoTime%28%29), it is only suited for time measurements within a single JVM.
-So, instead of measuring only the latency from one actor to the other, we decided to measure roundtrip time which allows us to use System#nanoTime().
-To measure them, both messages are extended by a timestamp property and receive is changed accordingly:
+So, instead of measuring only the latency from one actor to the other, we decided to measure roundtrip time which allows us to use `System#nanoTime()` safely.
+To measure them, both messages are extended by a timestamp property and `receive` is changed accordingly:

 ```
 def receive = {